The Iranian revolution

 What is the course about?

 This course will focus on the causes, development, nature and impact of the 1979 Iranian revolution, while reflecting on how the Islamic Republic was established and how the event is still influencing contemporary international relations and perceptions.
-On the 40th anniversary of the Iranian revolution, Iran’s regional power, its Islamist political model and nuclear status are important topics of debate.
+With Iran regularly in the news, its regional power, its Islamist political model and nuclear status are important topics of debate.

 This course will provide an historical overview able to frame many of the contemporary debates around Iran, while also addressing important discussions around colonial relations in the Middle East, politics in Muslim contexts, Islam and gender, or how the Iranian revolution has been represented in art and media.